bjss-data-academy/apache-spark-databricks/streaming.md

 - Intrusion Detection based on network traffic
 - IoT sensors.
 For example, weather station data

+> Streaming is useful wherever real-time analytics would be an advantage over delayed batch processing

 ## Spark support for streaming
-Behind the scenes, Spark handles streaming data by treating it as _micro-batches_.
+Spark handles streaming data by treating it as _micro-batches_.

 Data is received and batched up.
 At frequent intervals, this small batch of data is appended to rows in a dataframe: